When Your Heart Stops Beating: Background

 By 2004, Blink-182, consisting of bassist Mark Hoppus, guitarist Tom DeLonge, and drummer Travis Barker, had achieved significant commercial success in the mainstream.
 The band had taken a brief break in late 2001 when DeLonge suffered a herniated disc in his back, during which time he collected several darker musical ideas he felt unsuitable for Blink-182, compiling them into a record, Box Car Racer.
 The album, recorded with the help of Hazen Street guitarist and longtime friend David Kennedy, was intended as a one-time experimental project but evolved into a full-fledged band upon Barker's involvement.
 The side project would cause great division between DeLonge and Hoppus, who felt "betrayed."
-Blink-182 regrouped in 2003 to record and release their eponymous fifth studio album, which, not unlike Box Car Racer, reflected what critics believed to be a darker, more experimentalist tone.
+Blink-182 regrouped in 2003 to record and release their eponymous fifth studio album, which, not unlike Box Car Racer, reflected what critics believed to be a darker, more experimental tone.

 The trio embarked on a European tour the following autumn.
 DeLonge became uncomfortable with the hefty touring schedule, during which he was unable to see his family.
 He eventually expressed his desire to take a half-year respite from touring in order to spend more time with family.
 Hoppus and Barker protested his decision, which they felt was an overly long break.
 DeLonge did not blame his bandmates for being disappointed with his requests, but was dismayed that they could not seemingly understand.
 In addition, DeLonge protested the idea of Barker's reality television series, Meet the Barkers, which was being produced for a 2005 premiere.
 DeLonge disliked television cameras everywhere, feeling his personal privacy was invaded.
 Following the 2004 Indian Ocean earthquake, DeLonge agreed to perform at Music for Relief's Concert for South Asia, a benefit show to aid victims.
 Further arguments ensued during rehearsals, rooted in the band member's increasing paranoia and bitterness toward one another.
 He considered his bandmates priorities "mad, mad different", and the breakdown in communication led to heated exchanges, resulting in his exit from the group.
 Geffen announced on February 22, 2005 that Blink-182 would be going on an "indefinite hiatus."
 Label president Jordan Schur reportedly advised Barker to downplay events in the press.